Ahnfelt/alua/README.md

   end
 end

-function sort[T: Ordered](values: Array[T]): Array[T]
+function sort[T: Order](values: Array[T]): Array[T]
-  local order = Alua.resolveInstance[Ordered[T]]
+  local order = resolve T: Order
   # ...
 end
 ```

-The type parameters of an instance can be constrainted: `instance List[T: Ordered]: Ordered with ... end`.
+The type parameters of an instance can be constrainted: `instance List[T: Order]: Order with ... end`.
 Note the parameters to a type class are always type parameters, and never types.
 In Haskell parlance, there's no `FlexibleInstances` - but you can create an auxiliary type class to constrain the inner parameter if necessary.

 # All calls are method calls